joshbegley/nyt-latest/README.md

 **Andrew Kassoy, 55, Dies; Saw Capitalism as a Force for Social Good**\
-`He was a founder of B Lab, a nonprofit network whose lofty mission is “transforming the global economy to benefit all people, communities and the planet.”`\
+`He was a founder of B Lab, a nonprofit network whose lofty mission is âtransforming the global economy to benefit all people, communities and the planet.â`\
 https://nytimes.com/2025/07/12/business/andrew-kassoy-dead.html

-**Rubio Visits Asia in Shadow of Trump’s Tariffs**\
+**Rubio Visits Asia in Shadow of Trumpâs Tariffs**\
 `Marco Rubio made his first visit to Asia as secretary of state.
-Edward Wong, a diplomatic correspondent for The New York Times, reports from Kuala Lumpur, Malaysia, to explain how President Trump’s tariffs have upset U.S. trading partners.`\
+Edward Wong, a diplomatic correspondent for The New York Times, reports from Kuala Lumpur, Malaysia, to explain how President Trumpâs tariffs have upset U.S. trading partners.`\
 https://nytimes.com/video/world/asia/100000010277461/rubio-visits-asia-in-shadow-of-trumps-tariffs.html

 **Gianni Infantino talks up the Club World Cup at Trump Tower - 'We will make it better'**\